 - Have the second pattern be only a small component, proportionally, of your outfit — try layering a floral blouse beneath a solid-colored sweater vest, topped with a pinstriped blazer.

 - Balance the size of the prints — this comes back to volume.
 Two huge prints, worn together, are going to be a dramatic look — if one print is bigger (a wider floral, or a large swoopy abstract) it may be better paired with a smaller, tighter pattern (a houndstooth, a windowpane, even some animal prints).

 - Ask yourself if it would work in a tie/suit combo for a man.
 This works particularly well with preppier patterns — try pairing a patterned grosgrain belt with a skirt or dress in a suiting material.

-Readers, have you tried mixing textures with textures, or prints with prints?
+Readers, have you tried mixing textures and prints — either textures with textures, or prints with prints?
 What are your guidelines for success?